kaazing/universal-client/javascript/README.md

 - [How to Build JavaScript Clients Using Kaazing  WebSocket Gateway][10]
 - [Use the Kaazing WebSocket Gateway JavaScript AMQP Client Library][11]

+#### Important AMQP Notes
+- AMQP Facade library uses Fanout Exchange as the publishing endpoint which does not user Routing Key.
+Queue is automatically generated based on the unique client ID and is bound to the Exchange.
+For more information about Exchanges,  Routing and Queues refer to [RabbitMQ AMQP 0-9-1 Model Explained][14]

 ### JMS
 - Download JMS Gateway (Gateway + Demos) from  [JMS Gateway Download Site][7] as a ZIP file **This package also contains JMS server Apache ActiveMQ** see - [Apache ActiveMQ][8] for more information.